-Draco allowed himself to consider it for just a second then shook his head, "No. I've never had any problems.
-There's a reason they don't teach disillusionment until seventh year."
+Draco allowed himself to consider it for just a second then shook his head, "No. I've never had any problems."

 "Our professors can spot disillusionment spells, or a prefect might be patrolling, and there's Ms Norris," Potter said.

 Draco rolled his eyes, "As I said, I've never had any problems.
-Filch never comes into the dungeons."
+Filch never comes into the dungeons this late."

-Potter pulled an elaborately folded piece of parchment from his pocket and pressed his wand to it, murmuring something under his breath that caused the parchment to bloom with writing and that was replaced with a map of the entire castle drawn in painstaking detail.
+Potter pulled an elaborately folded piece of parchment from his pocket and pressed his wand to it, murmuring something under his breath.
+The parchment to bloom with writing and then a map of the entire castle drawn in painstaking detail.

-Draco shifted closer, trying to peer closer while Potter was engrossed.
-He soon saw why, there were little names on the map, a name for everyone, including his and Potter's, down in the depths of the castle.
+Draco shifted closer, trying to peer over Potter's shoulder while he was engrossed.
+He soon saw why, there were little names on the map, a name for everyone, including his and Potter's down in the depths of the castle.

 "I see," Draco said.
 He looked away and pulled his hood over his hair, "I'm going."